Southam: Road

+Railway

 The nearest railway stations are Leamington Spa, Rugby and Banbury.

 Southam has never been directly served by its own railway station, although there were two within a few miles of the town: The Great Western Railway opened its line to Birmingham in 1852, and Southam had a station 3 mi to the south-west, named Southam Road and Harbury.
 The station was closed to goods in 1963 and passengers in 1964 by British Railways (BR).
 The line is now part of the London Marylebone to Birmingham Chiltern Main Line.

 The London and North Western Railway completed its Weedon to Marton Junction Line in 1895 and opened Southam and Long Itchington station on it 2 mi north of Southam.
 British Railways closed the station to passengers in 1958 and goods in 1965, although the line remained open to goods trains serving the cement works until 1985.

 The new High Speed 2 line will pass immediately south of Southam, but will have no stations between London and Birmingham.